Cementing The Cracks: 10 steps towards increasing employee retention

 £65,000 for Group Manager level positions and

 Basic salaries were seen to increase by around 2% during the same period from the previous year in accordance with the survey.

 Perhaps useful findings to consider when benchmarking.

-I’ve been handed some impressive business cards over the years, however … By Ged Roberts
+You get handed some impressive business cards over the years, however … (The HR Market Official Launch)

 It will take something special to top the one I was handed today by the Lord Mayor of Manchester, Councillor Carl Austin-Behan.